 Aagje Ieven is a Fulbright visiting scholar at the Center for the Study of Human Rights.
 She is a doctoral candidate in Law at the Catholic University of Leuven, Belgium, where she is also employed as a teaching assistant in the field of philosophy of law and legal theory.
 After obtaining a bachelor’s degree in Medicine (Leuven, 1998), Ms. Ieven completed her master’s degree in Philosophy with a thesis on the tensions between feminism and liberalism (Leuven, 2002).
 While studying philosophy she spent one semester abroad at the Radboud University of Nijmegen, the Netherlands.
-At Columbia, Ms. Ieven will be conducting research for her doctoral dissertation on “Privacy between Autonomy and Identity.
+At Columbia, Ms. Ieven conducted research for her doctoral dissertation on “Privacy between Autonomy and Identity.
 An Ethical Political Perspective on Privacy Rights in European and International Human Rights Law”.
 This dissertation takes a reconstructivist and comparative perspective on human rights law and focuses on the gender- and autonomy-related aspects of privacy.
-While at Columbia University, Ms. Ieven will be advised by Professor Jean L. Cohen.
+While at Columbia University, Ms. Ieven was advised by Professor Jean L. Cohen.